-A natural impulse to correct human error is to add personnel to ensure one man’s blind spot or misjudgment is caught by another’s vigilance.
+A natural impulse to correct human error is to add personnel and enlarge the crew size to ensure one man’s blind spot or misjudgment is caught by another’s vigilance.
 This works as long as the human error is the type caused by inattention, rather than something humans altogether fail to perceive.
 Further, it must be something two or more people can quickly agree to, effectively resolve, or safely control.

-From 2010 to 2016, leading human errors resulting in incidents included: over speeding, failure to obey display signals, failure to communicate with railroad operators, violation of switching or mainline rules, incorrect setting of track switches, and driver’s physical condition including fatigue, vision, or impairment reaction.
+From 2010 to 2016, leading human errors, irrespective of crew size, resulting in incidents included: over speeding, failure to obey display signals, failure to communicate with railroad operators, violation of switching or mainline rules, incorrect setting of track switches, and driver’s physical condition including fatigue, vision, or impairment reaction.